zuozhenggh/learning-library/developer-library/microservices-with-converged-db/setup/setup.md

    ![](images/select-compartment.png " ")

+ Note, Cloud Shell sessions have a maximum length of 24 hours, and time out after 20 minutes of inactivity.

 ## Task 9: Complete the Setup

 Once the majority of the setup has been completed the setup will periodically provide a summary of the setup status.
 Once everything has completed you will see the message: **SETUP_VERIFIED completed**.